KennethOnuorah/React-Weather/README.md

-A weather-reporting application created in React.js
+A weather-reporting application created in React.js and Redux